Scouting Service and Awards

 Back on the continent, in 1966, Harold Ultch invited Frank to go to Philmont (see here for the article the experience he and Joe Artino had).
 In 1967, Frank invited former Tahquitz lodge Chief Ron Richmond to attend. in 1968, Frank ended up on Philmont Staff.

-Frank came back in February 1968 when he was selected for the Vigil Honor, a rare distintion as Tahquitz Lodge was always very sparing in their Vigil selections over the years.
+Frank came back in February 1968 when he was selected for the Vigil Honor, a rare distinction as Tahquitz Lodge was always very sparing in their Vigil selections over the years.
 He thinks he was nominated by Joe Artino, Tahquitz Lodge Chief and a very good friend of his.

-Although Frank wasn’t as active in the Order of the Arrow in the years following the merger that created Cahuilla Lodge # 127, he never stopped serving his Fire Explorer Post in Riverside.
+In the years following the merger that created Cahuilla Lodge # 127, he never stopped serving his Fire Explorer Post in Riverside.
 For that, and additional work, he received the Silver Beaver in 1990.

 Frank became the Scoutmaster of historic Troop 2 in Riverside and served from 1992 to 1998.
 Troop 2 is one of the best-known Troops in the Council.
 When his son, Erik, and others were elected to the Order of the Arrow, he became active again.
 Frank quickly became a key Associate Adviser in the Lodge, and was selected to the Cahuilla Lodge Adviser from 2003 to 2004.
 After remaining a key historian and adviser to subsequent advisers, Frank was selected in 2008 for the Founder’s Award.
 It came as a big surprise to him, but when presenter Mac McLeod started by saying, “This Arrowman’s service began in the Eisenhower Administration,” Frank knew it was probably him.